SasView/sasview/src/sas/qtgui/Perspectives/Corfunc/media/corfunc-theory.rst

-The :math:`\Gamma_3` projection is motivated by a system of monodisperse, randomly oriented particles in dilute suspension, such that there is no spatial correlations between particles.
+The :math:`\Gamma_3` projection is motivated by a system of monodisperse, randomly oriented particles in dilute suspension, such that there are no spatial correlations between particles.
 It is the kind of system described by the Debye equation.
 Just as is the case with :math:`\Gamma_1`, as long as one truly has this kind of system, and with caveats about extrapolation